-The hike to Lake Marian is marked as three hours return but you can do it in two hours if you’re of reasonable fitness.
+The hike to Lake Marian is marked as 3 hours return but you can do it in 2 hours if you’re of reasonable fitness.
 The trail starts 1km down the Hollyford Road, off the Milford Highway.

 Head across a swing bridge over rapids before joining a flat gravel path leading to a boardwalk bordering a fast running series of cascades.

 Follow the orange triangle markers — at some points along the path it can be a little hard to follow the trail as it heads along dry creekbeds and around trees.
 You’ll spot the markers on trees and steel posts along the trail.